Silli Stadium

 Silli Stadium has a capacity of 20,000.
-It has synthetic turf.
-The synthetic surface was laid by the organisation who had laid the synthetic turf for the Salt Lake Stadium at Kolkata and many other major stadiums.
+The synthetic turf here was laid by the same organisation that had laid the synthetic turf at the Salt Lake Stadium at Kolkata and many other major stadiums.

 In 2013, Indian cricket team skipper Mahendra Singh Dhoni displayed his footballing skills as he scored a goal during a friendly match.
 He played a 35-minute friendly football match at former deputy chief minister Sudesh Mahto’s assembly constituency.
 He teamed up with Mahto to play against a local soccer academy team at the Silli stadium.

 Dhoni and Mahto scored a goal each as their team swept past their young rivals 4–1 in the friendly tie before a capacity crowd.

 Their counterpart team was led by the young player of Hazaribagh Aakash Raghuvanshi and Sumit Kerketta.